Why Should Small Businesses Respond To Public Sector RFPs?

-More often, government RFPs require large companies (Prime) to team with certified small businesses (Subcontractor) to fulfill a percentage of the work to be performed.
+More often, government RFPs require large companies (Prime) to team with certified small businesses (Subcontractor) to fulfill a percentage of the Statement of Work (SOW).
 Again, the goal is to create more opportunities for small businesses to participate in government contracts.
-This may be a good option if your business is not quite ready to take on a contract alone.
+As a result, this may be a good option if your business is not quite ready to take on a contract alone.

 Government contracts are often extended.

 When building your small business, being able to forecast revenue is key.
-Many government RFPs begin with a base period of one to three years, with the option to renew the contract in subsequent years (usually no more than five years total).
-If your business is just starting out, the financial security of a government contract can provide the revenue stability required for growth and strategic planning.
+Many government RFPs begin with a base period of one to three years.
+Many opportunities also have the option to renew the contract in subsequent years (usually no more than five years total).
+Therefore, if your business is just starting out, the financial security of a government contract can provide the revenue stability required for growth and strategic planning.

 Government contracts are clearly defined.

-Winning a government contract can assure your business will earn a set dollar amount for a set period of time, and each contract explicitly defines the statement of work to be performed.
+Winning a government contract can assure your business will earn a set dollar amount for a set period of time.
+Additionally, each contract explicitly defines the SOW.
 This means fewer surprises along the way.
 Small businesses must remain agile, but because procurement policies require governments to be transparent, you can plan accordingly.
 Most government contract and work order changes must be pre-approved.
 This allows you to evaluate your bandwidth in advance.

 Schedule your complimentary strategy call today here: Contact-Us.
 We look forward to meeting you!